What are the latest news in the AI governance market?

 Why should you care?

-If you’re an investor in the AI governance market, weak audit readiness can become strong demand for AI governance tools.
+If you’re an investor in the AI governance market, NIST’s work points to strong demand in regulated and safety-critical industries.

 Fundraisings